GCSE Physics › P2.1 Current, potential difference and resistance

 Show mark scheme

-• (01.1) current decreases
+• (a) current decreases

-• (01.2) increasing resistance decreases current
+• (b) increasing resistance decreases current

 ← Previous topic

-P.1.3 National and global energy resources
+P1.3 National and global energy resources

 Next topic →

-P.2.2 Series and parallel circuits
+P2.2 Series and parallel circuits

 Related topics in Physics